TUB-DVG/wissen-digital-ewb/02_work_doc/Import_export_update.md

 The import workflow can be found here: https://django-import-export.readthedocs.io/en/latest/import_workflow.html

 One possibility would be to override some of the import functions using the get_or_create django command to update or create new objects for your different models.

+# Bugs to be fixed
+- When file reading bug occurs a restart of the server is necessary .
+- CSV reading :Invalid Dimensions